1995 R&D 100 Award Submissions

 - Aid for radioactive waste management: No-Con's transportability and dependability make it valuable for testing repository performance.

 FeaturesThe Noninvasive Chemical Concentration Analyzer (NCCA) uses Fourier transform analysis of high-frequency acoustic signals from ultrasonic sensors attached to the outside of a pipe or small tank to determine the concentrations of chemicals contained within.
 Our analyzer is compact and inexpensive.
 It consists of a PC, a specialized PC card that generates a swept high-frequency signal and detects system response simultaneously, and two ultrasonic transducers.
-Fourier transform analysis of the swept high-frequency signal avoids misinterpretations resulting from low-frequency structural responses or moves; thus, the NCCA can be used on any existing container geometry (arbitrary length, diameter up to 2 feet, any thickness, and any cross section) and composition (so long as it transmits high-frequency acoustic signals).
+Fourier transform analysis of the swept high-frequency signal avoids misinterpretations resulting from low-frequency structural responses or moves; therefore, the NCCA can be used on any existing container geometry (arbitrary length, diameter up to 2 feet, any thickness, and any cross section) and composition (as long as it transmits high-frequency acoustic signals).
 Software written for LabWindows provides real-time concentration measurements for a wide variety of chemicals.

-The NCCA can provide process control measurements, quality assurance tests and product measurements for processes in the following industries:
+The NCCA can provide process control measurements, quality assurance tests, and product measurements for processes in the following industries: